Local-first code search that finds intent, not strings Open Source

 What does the JSON hint mean?

 When querying an index built without AST chunking, the JSON output includes a hint: "hint": "Index was built without AST chunking.
-For better semantic boundaries, run: ogrep reindex . --ast".
-This tells AI tools to suggest rebuilding the index with AST for better results.
+For better semantic boundaries, run: ogrep reindex .".
+This tells AI tools to suggest rebuilding the index with AST (now the default) for better results.

-ogrep v0.7 — semantic grep for codebases (local-first, SQLite-backed, Claude Code Skills)
+ogrep v0.12.0 β€” semantic grep for codebases (local-first, SQLite-backed, MCP + agentic Claude Code integration)

 GitHub MIT License